Uniform K-stability of polarized spherical varieties: Polarizations close to the anticanonical line bundle

 We then write, still for the anticanonical line bundle,

 We know from Section~\ref{sec_Fano} that for every \(i\),

-is strictly positive if \(t\) is close to \(1\), since these number vary continuously with \(t\) and are equal to \(1\) for \(t=1\).
+is strictly positive if \(t\) is close to \(1\) since these numbers vary continuously with \(t\) and are equal to \(1\) for \(t=1\).
 For the other term, we have

-The values of \(n_i\) depend on \(t\), but: \begin{itemize} \item if the Duistermaat-Heckman polynomial vanishes on the facet \(E_i\) (i.e. it is defined by a restricted coroot) then we can \emph{choose} the value of \(n_i\) to ensure that \(1-tn_i^{-1}\) is positive for any \(t\) \item else, the outward pointing normal \(u_i\) to the facet \(E_i\) is in the positive restricted Weyl chamber, and \(n_i=1-u_i((t-1)2\halfSum_X)\) so that
+The values of \(n_i\) depend on \(t\), but \begin{itemize} \item if the Duistermaat--Heckman polynomial vanishes on the facet \(E_i\) (\textit{i.e.}, it is defined by a restricted coroot), then we can \emph{choose} the value of \(n_i\) to ensure that \(1-tn_i^{-1}\) is positive for any \(t\); \item else, the outward-pointing normal \(u_i\) to the facet \(E_i\) is in the positive restricted Weyl chamber, and \(n_i=1-u_i((t-1)2\halfSum_X)\), so that

 is positive when \(t<1\). \end{itemize}

 We can then fix a choice of \(t\) and \(\weightSection=2t\halfSum_X\) so that the corresponding \(L_{r+1}\) is positive on \(\polytope\).
 Applying the same arguments as for Proposition~\ref{prop_open} yields the conclusion. \end{proof}